jonnonz1/nz-statute-book/acts/public/1993/takeovers-act-1993.md

 ### 46 Regulations
 The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
   (a)
-  (b) Prescribing an annual fee in respect of the funding of the Panel that is payable in accordance with section 17 of this Act:
+  (b) prescribing an annual fee in respect of the funding of the Panel that is payable in accordance with section 17:
   (c) prescribing the fees and charges payable, or the rate at which fees and charges are to be calculated, for the purposes of this Act:
   (ca) without limiting paragraph (c), prescribing fees and charges that the Panel may require to be paid to it—
     (i) in connection with the exercise by the Panel of any power or function conferred on it by this Act:
     (ii) on an application to the Panel to exercise any power or function conferred on it by this Act:
   (cb) authorising the Panel to require payment of any costs incurred by the Panel:
-  (d) Providing for such other matters as are contemplated by or necessary for giving full effect to the provisions of this Act and for its due administration.
+  (d) providing for such other matters as are contemplated by or necessary for giving full effect to the provisions of this Act and for its due administration.

 ### 47 Amendment to Official Information Act 1982
 [Repealed]